Misiac/workout-journal/readme.md

 </h1>

 <h4 align="center">
 Workout Journal is your go-to fitness companion.
-It offers a user-friendly interface that makes tracking your fitness journey effortless.
+It offers a user-friendly interface that makes analyzing and analyzing your fitness journey effortless.
 With Okta's secure user authentication, your data is always safe.
-The application provides detailed analysis of your workout sessions and generates personalized workout plans that are tailored to your individual preferences and performance.
+The application provides detailed analysis of your workout sessions and generates personalized workout plans that are tailored to your individual preferences.
 Experience a new level of fitness tracking with Workout Journal.
 </h4>
 <p align="center">
 	<a href="#description">Description</a> •
   <a href="#key-features">Key Features</a> •
   <a href="#requirements">Requirements</a> •
   <a href="#how-to-use">How To Use</a> •
-  <a href="#credits">Credits</a>

 </p>
  <img src="assets/login.jpeg" alt="Login Page">